 You can see that Argentina is still an outlier here.
 (As is Turkey, on the opposite end of the chart.
-Turkey has 81 provinces, yet still a sizeable chunk of its population living in its largest one, Istanbul).
-In fact, not only is Buenos Aires by far the most populous of Argentina’s 24 provinces, but it also surrounds the “Autonomous City of Buenos Aires”, which is itself the fourth most populous administrative division in the country.
+Turkey has 81 provinces, but a sizeable chunk of its population lives in its largest one, Istanbul).
+In fact, not only is Buenos Aires by far the most populous of Argentina’s 24 provinces, but it also surrounds the “Autonomous City of Buenos Aires”, which is itself the fourth most populous administrative division in the country:

 Combined, the two Buenos Aires’ account for about 45 percent of Argentina’s population.
-(This partly reflects the fact that – according to the World Bank – Argentina is the most urbanized big country, tied with Japan and the Netherlands at 92 percent urban).
+(This partly reflects the fact that Argentina is the most urbanized big country – at least, according to the World Bank – tied with Japan and the Netherlands at 92 percent urban).
 In Argentina’s closely contested presidential elections in 2015, the two candidates in the race were the governor of the province of Buenos Aires and the Chief of Government of the Autonomous City of Buenos Aires, respectively.
 Buenos Aires also directly borders the country’s second and third most populous provinces, Cordoba and Santa Fe.

 Argentina’s long neighbour Chile is similarly urbanized (88 percent of its population lives in an urban area), and similarly has more than 40 percent of its population living in the largest of its (16) regions, the Region Metropolitana de Santiago, where the country’s largest city is located.